kconger/MiSTer_GroovyHelper/README.md

 Run "update_groovyhelper.sh" on your MiSTer.
 This can be done from the console, ssh, or TV.

-Modify your "/media/fat/groovyhelper/groovyhelper-user.ini" see "/media/fat/groovyhelper/groovyhelper-system.ini" for examples.
+Add the user config options from "/media/fat/groovyhelper/groovyhelper-system.ini" to "/media/fat/groovyhelper/groovyhelper-user.ini" and modify them for your enviroment.

-Copy the 'GroovyMAME.mgl' to a Core folder, ie. _Arcade
+Copy the 'GroovyMAME.mgl' to a Core folder, ie. _Utility

 Reboot your MiSTer

 Setup
 -------
-On your Groovy Emulator machine make sure you have SSH server enabled and running.
+On your Groovy Emulator host make sure you have SSH server enabled and running.

 On your MiSTer generate a SSH key without a password and save to its default location.
 ```